Gaea Documentation

 Thermal simulates Thermal Erosion to create talus and debris.

-Thermal simulates Thermal Erosion that can create talus and debris.
+Use Thermal when you need simulates Thermal Erosion that can create talus and debris.

 Using Thermal Erosion